-Covid-19 might hinder some of these hikes in 2020 as we follow the stay at home order in NC.
+Covid-19 might hinder some of these hikes in 2020 as we follow regulations in NC.
 No need to worry though as we will be filming our hikes and posting them for free on our social media pages.
-This will be a free educational event and will give our guests a way to hike without leaving home!
+This will be a free educational event and will give our guests a way to hike without leaving home stay tuned to our Facebook and Instagram pages for details and updates!

 Hike 1: Spider Lily Plant and Critter Walk-a-bout